Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean: Remark on Usage of Complete Orthonormal Systems of Functions in Theorem 1

-Therefore, two important characteristics of random variables $\zeta_{(j)T,t}^{(i)}$ which are the basic motive of their usage are stored.
+Therefore, two important characteristics of random variables $\zeta_{(j)T,t}^{(i)}$, which are the basic motive of their usage, are saved.

-\section{Convergence in the Mean of Degree $2n$ of Expansion of Iterated Ito Stochastic Integrals From Theorem 1}
+\section{Convergence in the Mean of Degree $2n$ ($n\in\mathbb{N}$) of Expansion of Iterated Ito Stochastic Integrals From Theorem 1}

-Constructing the expansions of iterated Ito stochastic integrals from Theorem 1 we stored all information about these integrals.
-That is why it is natural to expect that the mentioned expansions will be converged not only in the mean-square sense but in the stronger probability meanings.
+Constructing the expansions of iterated Ito stochastic integrals from Theorem 1 we saved all information about these integrals.
+That is why it is natural to expect that the mentioned expansions will converge not only in the mean-square sense but in the stronger probabilistic senses.

-We will obtain the common evaluation which proves convergence in the mean of degree $2n,$ $n\in \mathbb{N}$ of approximations from Theorem 1.
+We will obtain the general estimate which prove convergence in the mean of degree $2n$ ($n\in {\bf N}$) of expansion from Theorem 1.